Birlingham Village Hall

 YOUR HIRE

 Your period of hire gives you an exclusive right to the use of those hall facilities that you have booked.
 You are responsible for your personal security and we would advise you to close (but not lock) the front entrance once all your party has arrived.
+Your period of hire should include any set up and breakdown time.

 HIRE RATES: